mfornace/nupack-docs-dev/sources/design.md

 ### Similarity

-A [similarity constraint](definitions.md#hard-constraints) forces a concatentation of domains or a single strand to match a reference sequence of the same length to within a specified fractional range. at a number of positions that falls in a specified range.
+A [similarity constraint](definitions.md#hard-constraints) forces a concatentation of domains to match a reference sequence of the same length to within a specified fractional range.
 A `Similarity` constraint is specified as:

-- a list of domains or a strand
+- a list of domains to be concatenated; alternatively a target strand may be specified
-- a reference sequence of the same length as the concatenated domains or the strand
+- a reference sequence of the same length as the concatenated domains
 - a fractional range, $[l, u]$, where $0 \leq l < u \leq 1$